The top 5 360-degree surveying cameras for mobile mapping in 2021.

 The Cons:

-The single biggest drawback about the Insta360 Pro is its resolution.
-At only 8K it is among the bottom in its class.
-It also lacks many of the necessary features to make it a true 360 mapping camera.
+The single biggest drawback of the Insta360 Pro is its resolution.
+At only 8K, it is among the bottom in its class.
+It also lacks many of the necessary features to make it a true 360-degree mapping camera.
 While it has dominated in the VR world in the last several years, its incorporation into surveying and mapping is an excellent example of ‘the wrong tool for the job.’

 Conclusion: